jrmarkham/weather_app/README.md

 Weather App

-I hard code a location (New York City) for this sample.
-The various plugins for location have security issues running on simulator/emulator, so I focused on the weather api.
-I stubbed out pages and code for expansion.
-Stubbed Pages include: a search screen and an around the world screen.
-I organized the code for expanding features and functionality in a modular architecture.
-The idea being this would be part one of a prototype / real app.
+I hard code a default location (New York City) for this sample.
+So if you deny access you'll still get a weather response.

-Runs on iOS, Android and Web.
+Runs on iOS, and Android.